rickballard/CoCivium/discussions/What_If_I_Never_Want_to_Merge.md

 # What If I Never Want to Merge?

-**Between Silas (a radical individualist) and Rhea (a CoCivium interface designer):**
+**Between Silas (a radical individualist) and Rhea (a CoCivium™ interface designer):**

 Silas: “I don’t want my thoughts shaped by others.
 I don’t want to merge.”

 Rhea: “You won’t be forced to.
-CoCivium’s first tenet is *consensual participation.*”
+CoCivium™’s first tenet is *consensual participation.*”

 Silas: “But how can that be true in a system built for shared cognition?”